Aperiodicity, Star-freeness, and First-order Logic Definability of Operator Precedence Languages: From grammar to logic through control graph

-The above separation, however, also hints at a much more attractive result: \emph{if a NC OPL is associated with NC control languages, then it can be defined through an FO formula.} Unfortunately, we will soon see that there are NC OPLs such that the control graph of their (unique up to a nonterminal isomophism) BDR OPG defines counting regular languages $R_A$.
-Thus, the following --rather technical-- section is devoted to transform the original BDR grammar of a NC OPL and its control graph into equivalent ones where the controlling regular languages involved in the above formulas are NC and therefore FO definable.
+Corollary \ref{cor:suff-cond-NC} and Example \ref{ex:Potthoff} also hint at a much more attractive result: \emph{if a NC OPL is associated with NC control languages, then it can be defined through an FO formula.} Unfortunately, we will soon see that there are NC OPLs such that the control graph of their (unique up to a nonterminal isomophism) BDR OPG defines counting regular languages $R_A$.
+Thus, the following ---rather technical--- section is devoted to transform the original BDR grammar of a NC OPL and its control graph into equivalent ones where the controlling regular languages involved in the above formulas are NC and therefore FO definable.